 If any issues crop up, Zen's Remote Hands support service can check status indicators, reset or reboot your hardware, replace circuit patch leads and patch panel connections, and even change hot-swappable components, if you've provided spares.
 You get up to a generous five Remote Hands sessions a month, each lasting up to one hour – some hosts might restrict you to a single session of just 30 minutes.

 - You can sign up for Zen Internet colocation hosting here (opens in new tab)

 Claranet (opens in new tab) is a top European provider with more than 20 years’ experience in delivering managed IT services to businesses around the world.

-The company manages multiple data centres, with five available for colocation.
-Your London options are Global Switch London East, Telecity Harbour Exchange Square and Telecity Sovereign House, and there are also centres in Hoddesdon (Hertfordshire) and Manchester.
+The company manages multiple data centers, with five available for colocation.
+Your London options are Global Switch London East, Telecity Harbour Exchange Square and Telecity Sovereign House, and there are also centers in Hoddesdon (Hertfordshire) and Manchester.

 Still, there's plenty to like here.
 Cabinets are all lockable to keep your hardware secure.
 Flexible power options ensure you get exactly what you need.
 You're able to access your server 24/7.
 There are flexible contracts available from a minimum of 30 days, with some benefits if you opt for longer terms (you get free installation if you sign up for three years).
 Well worth a look if you'd prefer to colocate with a big-name provider.

 - You can sign up for Claranet colocation hosting here (opens in new tab)